The secret to perpetual business relevance

 - It’s why Lionel Messi knows to cut left, just as the defender lunges.

-- It’s how Sebastian Vettel knows to take the outside line when the inside line seems clearer.
+- It’s how Fernando Alonso knows to take the outside line when the inside line seems clearer.

 Some call intuition a hunch; others, a guess.
 But as we better understand the inner workings of the brain, we’re learning that intuition is a product of accumulation, synthesis, theory, trial and error, and refinement, honed over time.